Poul Havgaard — Danish Jewelry Designer

 Separation, Condideration and Full Bodied.
 Bronze sculptures

-Excerpt by Thomas Winding from the book
+Excerpt by Thomas Winding

 Poul Havgaard is not only a sensuous aesthetic.
 He is drawn by contradictions, paradoxes.
 Through the rough and the smooth, the withdrawing and the things that stands out, the round and the edged, he makes new forms that threaten to burst the outer shell.
 What he is showing us are volcanic eruptions within square centimeters.
 He can shape a drop, so we understand that it can cause the world’s oceans to overflow.